List of Pacific Coast League champions: Divisional era (1963–present)

 The Pacific Coast League divided its teams into two divisions for the first time in 1963 after absorbing three teams from the former American Association, which had disbanded after the previous season.
 From 1963 to 1977, the winners of each division met in a best-of-seven series (sometimes five) to determine a champion.
 The playoffs were expanded to include two wild card teams in 1978.
 The winners of each division faced the second-place team in their own division, and the winners of these semifinals then played for the PCL championship, with each series being the best-of-five games.

 From 1979 to 1997, the PCL adopted a split season format while maintaining its divisional alignment.
 Typically, the first and second-half champions within each division played a semifinal series to decide division champions.
 The winners of these then played for the league championship.
 In some instances, a team that won both halves of the season received a bye into the championship round, while in others the team in that division with the second-place full-season record was awarded a wild-card berth and became the first-place team's opponent.
 The divisional round began as a best-of-three contest, but it was expanded to the best-of-five in 1983.
 The championship round was usually contested as a best-of-five series, but it became the best-of-seven in some seasons.

 The PCL expanded again in 1998 when the American Association, which had been revived in 1969, dissolved for a final time after the 1997 season.
 The league was then split into two eight-team conferences consisting of two four-team divisions.
 The division winners within each conference met in a best-of-five series to determine conference champions.
 Then, the conference winners played a best-of-five series to decide the league champion.

 The 2020 season was cancelled due to the COVID-19 pandemic.
 The Pacific Coast League ceased operations before the 2021 season in conjunction with Major League Baseball's (MLB) reorganization of Minor League Baseball.
 In place of the league, MLB created the Triple-A West, a circuit divided into two divisions of four teams each.
 Prior to the 2022 season, MLB renamed the Triple-A West the Pacific Coast League, and it carried on the history of the PCL prior to reorganization.
 Rather than hold playoffs for its championship, the Triple-A West's 2021 title was awarded to the team with the best regular-season record.
 The Tacoma Rainiers won this championship by two games ahead of the Sugar Land Skeeters.
-In 2022, the winners of each division, East and West, will meet in a single game to determine the league champion.
+In 2022, the winners of each division, East and West, met in a single game to determine the league champion.
+Beginning in 2023, the regular-season was split into two halves, and the winners of each half meet in a best-of-three series for the league championship.